By Teachers, For Teachers

-CompTIA’s study showed that 9 out of 10 students indicated that using technology in the classroom would help prepare them for the digital future.
+Many students believe that using technology in the classroom will help prepare them for the digital future.
 These 21st-century skills are essential in order to be successful in this day and age.
 Jobs that may not have had a digital component in the past, may have one now.
 Education isn’t just about memorizing facts and vocabulary words, it’s about solving complex problems and being to collaborate with others in the workforce.
 Ed-tech in the classroom prepares students for their future and sets them up for this increasing digital economy.

-Student perceptions in the study believe that technology helps them retain information better.
-According to different a study, these students may be on to something.
+Students also believe that technology helps them retain information better.
+According to a study, these students may be on to something.
 Eighteen 2nd grade students were challenged to complete a Power Point project about an animal.
 Sixteen out of the 18 students remembered more facts about the animal after completing the presentation.
 These results show that technology indeed helps students remember what they learn.

 Today’s technology enables students to learn at their own pace.
 For example, almost all apps allow for individualized instruction.
 Students can learn according to their abilities and needs.
 This form of teaching is also great for the teacher because it gives him/her the time to work individually with students who may be struggling.

 Technology occupies an important place within students’ lives.
 When they are not in school, just about everything that they do is connected in some way to technology.
 By integrating technology into the classroom, teachers are changing the way they used to teach (lectures for six hours a day) and providing students with the tools that will take them into the 21st century.